avantikalal/covid-gene-expression/README.md

 This working group is dedicated to Open Science.
 All code in this repository is licensed under the [MIT license](LICENSE.md).
 Data generated during the course of this project is licensed under the [CC0 license](DATA_LICENSE.md).

+## Disclaimer
+This repository and the created results are subject to ongoing research and have thus NOT yet undergone any scientific peer-review.
+That is, none of the contents can be considered to be free of errors and must be taken with caution!